Skip to main content

 Leo is Real Brokerage’s AI-powered concierge, available 24/7 for agent questions, transaction support, and general assistance. eXp Realty provides MIRA, AI-powered concierge and Expert Care with live assistance 24/7 along with broker access through eXp World, all covered by the standard monthly fee.

 ICON is eXp Realty’s top-producer equity award program.
 Agents who meet ICON requirements — capping the $16,000 commission obligation, meeting additional production benchmarks, and meeting cultural contribution criteria — receive a $16,000 equity award in eXp World Holdings stock.
-Real Brokerage’s top agent RSU bonus reaches up to $24,000 ($16,000 production + $8,000 cultural) and vests over three years.
+Real Brokerage’s top agent RSU bonus reaches up to $12,000 (starting September 2026) with an additional $8000 cultural award for meeting cultural requirements and RSUs vest over three years.

 Both programs are willable to heirs under different conditions. eXp Realty revenue share is willable with no vesting period.
-Real Brokerage revenue share requires three consecutive producing years before full vesting and willability.
-Agents leaving Real Brokerage or stopping production before reaching the three-year mark may not have fully transferable revenue share.
+Real Brokerage revenue share requires five consecutive producing years before willability.
+Agents leaving Real Brokerage or stopping production before reaching the five-year mark will not have fully transferable revenue share.

 Share This Post